COMAZOR/youtube-looper/README.md

 lein cljsbuild auto chrome-dev
 ```

-Scripts for release builds are also available (except for Firefox currently):
+Scripts for release builds are also available (only working for Chrome currently):

 ```
-lein cljsbuild once chrome-release lein cljsbuild once safari-release
+lein cljsbuild once chrome-release
 ```

 Each build outputs the compiled sources at the correct browser package, you can find